Healing from Shame: What I Learned by Writing the Truth About My Past

 Shame thrives in silence and secrecy.
 It isolates you, convincing you that you’re alone in your flaws.
 But paradoxically, shame is universal—every human experiences it.
-The difference lies in whether it is carried in hiding or brought into the light.
+The difference lies in whether it is carried in hiding and alone or brought into the light.

 Shame is one of the deepest and most complex human emotions—it goes beyond guilt.
 Guilt says, “I did something wrong.”
 Shame says, “I am wrong.”